 In other developments:

 - Senior ministers insist Mr Johnson won't break the new law which says he must seek a Brexit extension from the EU if no new deal has been agreed by 14 October - but the UK will still leave with or without a deal on 31 October

 - The government is planning - in a breach of convention - to stand a candidate against the Speaker of the Commons, John Bercow, at the next election

 - French Foreign Minister Jean-Yves Le Drian says France will not be able to support another Brexit delay "in the current circumstances"

 - Asked to rule out a possible pact with The Brexit Party at a future election, Mr Javid says the Tories "don't need an electoral alliance with anyone"

-- Former Labour MP Angela Smith has joined the Liberal Democrats, calling them "the strongest party to stop Brexit".
+- Former Labour MP Angela Smith has joined the Liberal Democrats,

 Who is Amber Rudd?